Cherenkov Telescope Array OBSERVATORY (CTAO)

 The Large Size Telescope (LST)

-The LSTs, with their wide reflective surface, will collect light coming from the lowest part of the sensitivity of CTA between 20 and 150 GeV.
+The LSTs, with their wide reflective surface, will collect light coming from the lowest part of the sensitivity of CTAO between 20 and 150 GeV.
 The design plan consists of four LSTs arranged at the centre of both the northern and the southern sites.

 The telescope, planned with a unique design, is provided with an alt-azimuthal mount and a 23 m diameter parabolic reflective surface of 400 m2 .
 The camera is composed of photomultiplier tubes.
 Although the big size of LST and the weigh around 100 tonnes, the light design will be able to re-position the telescope within 20 seconds, in such a way to contribute to the follow-up observations of transient events.